john-apisit/netflix-web-clone/README.md

-# Netflix Clone UI
+# Netflix Web Clone

-A simple Netflix Clone UI built using **React** and **Tailwind CSS**.
+A simple Netflix Web Clone built using **React** and **Tailwind CSS**.
 This project demonstrates a responsive layout with a navbar, hero section, movie carousel, and footer.

 ## 🚀 Features